bitcoin-core-review-club/website/index.md

 **We're taking a little break**

-Review Club is moving to a monthly schedule, and website maintenance to reflect that is currently underway.
+Review Club is moving to a monthly schedule, and the website has been updated to reflect that.
 We'll be back on August 2nd with a new PR to cover.

 <table>
 {% for post in site.posts reversed %}